obiwandsilva/go-passwordvalidator/README.md

 It consist basically on some very well defined layers:

-- **Application**
--- Holds the application configuration (e.g. env vars) and its bootstrap (servers, queue consumers, etc)
+- **Application** holds the application configuration (e.g. env vars) and its bootstrap (servers, queue consumers, etc).
-- **Domain**
--- Holds everything related to business logic, such entities and services
+- **Domain** holds everything related to business logic, such entities and services.
-- **Resources**
--- Consists on everything related to communication with external resources, such APIs, Repositories, etc. This service \
+- **Resources** consists on everything related to communication with external resources, such APIs, Repositories, etc. This service \
 does not need this layer, so it's not defined.

 In a more robust scenario, all layers should make heavy use of interfaces, but given the little scope of this service, \